Why Do People Use Telegram? The US Is Missing Out

 City-specific groups, hobby communities, expat networks, buy-sell-trade groups — Telegram hosts millions of these.
 The 200,000-member limit and topic threads make it viable for communities that outgrow Discord servers or Facebook groups.

-Why US Creators Are Switching to Telegram in 2026
+Why Are US Creators Switching to Telegram in 2026?

 US creator switching to Telegram for community monetization